Department of Linguistics & School of Languages, Cultures and Linguistics

 Structure

-The student’s primary supervisor is always a member of the Department in which the student is registered.
-The second and third supervisors, who act in a supplementary advisory capacity, may be from the same Department, or other Departments/Centres in the Faculty of Languages and Cultures or in Departments/Centres in the other Faculties of the School.
+The student’s primary supervisor is almost always a member of the department in which the student is registered.
+The second supervisor, who acts in a supplementary advisory capacity, may be from the same department or other SOAS departments.

-The student’s progress is further overseen by the Departmental Research Tutor.
+The student’s progress is further overseen by the LCL Convenor of Doctoral Studies.

 Year 1

-Year 1 full-time students (year 2 for part-time students) are required to submit a core chapter and research proposal (of about 10,000 words), typically including the following elements:
+Full time Year 1 (year 2 for part time students) are required to submit a core chapter and research proposal (of about 10,000 words) to the supervisory committee by the middle of May (exact date to be confirmed).
+This chapter typically includes the following elements:

 • research rationale and context of proposed research